 3.6 Data Services

 OPeNDAP is the developer of client/server software, of the same name, that enables scientists to share data more easily over the internet.
 The OPeNDAP group is also the original developer of the Data Access Protocol (DAP) that the software uses.
 Many other groups have adopted DAP and provide compatible clients, servers, and software development kits.
 OPeNDAP’s DAP is also a NASA community standard.
 An OPeNDAP User Guide and examples of using OPeNDAP with NASA data are available on the Earthdata Developer Portal.

 3.6.2 Programmatic Access

-The Programmatic Access interface is used to locate and access DAAC hosted data, optionally performing services on the data.
-The resulting output data is synchronously streamed back to the user, either as a single file or a multi-file zip file.
+The Programmatic Access interface is used to locate and access DAAC-hosted data, optionally performing services on the data.
+The resulting output data are synchronously streamed back to the user, either as a single file or a multi-file zip file.
 It combines into one interface functions that formerly required multiple interfaces: searching CMR for science granules of interest, and then obtaining the science data files with optional services applied.
 Details are available on the Earthdata Developer Portal.

 3.7 Development Framework

 The Earthdata Code Collaborative (ECC) provides a full suite of development tools to EOSDIS projects that embody current best practices for software development.
 You must first have an Earthdata Login, then request access to the ECC.